Call us

 Apart from considering the features, benefits, risks, and returns, it is equally important to find the right investment period for your financial goals.

-If you target achieving financial goals such as paying for your child's higher education, starting a new business, etc., the investment period is generally for the long term.
+If you target achieving financial goals such as paying for your child's higher education, starting a 4new business, etc., the investment period is generally long term.
 For example, it can be for a term of 10 years, 12 years, etc.

-Investments for achieving long-term goals can bear a high risk as the impact due to short-term volatility will get negated during the long term.
+Investments for achieving long-term goals can bear a high risk, as the impact due to short-term volatility will be negated during the long term.

 Here are a few long-term investment plans.